Goals

 Software

-Due to the community-development-based nature of the Crazyflie system, many software libraries and support exist.
+Due to the community-development-based nature of the Crazyflie system, many software libraries and support already existed.
 The following libraries were used for this project:

 • Crazyflie Python Library (https://github.com/bitcraze/crazyflie-lib-python)